jzlab/allen-assistant/README.md

 This project was built on Python 2.7.10, the allensdk requires 2.7x and is not python3 compatible You can use pip to install all dependencies

-I recommend using a virtual environment so as not to keep everything cleen.
+I recommend using a virtual environment so as to keep everything cleen.

 If you don't have virtualenv installed already